influxdata/telegraf/plugins/inputs/docker/README.md

   ## Note: configure this in one of the manager nodes in a Swarm cluster.
   ## configuring in multiple Swarm managers results in duplication of metrics.
   gather_services = false
+  ## If gather_services is true, only collect if this node is the leader
+  detect_leader = false

   ## Only collect metrics for these containers.
 Values will be appended to
   ## container_name_include.